Desirability, Feasibility, and Viability in Design Thinking

 Feasibility in Design Thinking

-Benefits of DVF framework
+Benefits of the DVF Framework

 The DVF framework stands for Desirability, Viability, and Feasibility.
 It is a useful tool for designing products or services that satisfy customer needs and achieve success.

 This framework helps teams focus on the best ideas, create a minimum viable product (MVP) that meets user expectations, and ensure the product or service is technically possible.
-Here is the list of benefits of DVF framework:
+Here is the list of benefits of the DVF framework:

 Benefits of DVF Framework